-At last count, there were approximately 130,000 children in the foster care system awaiting adoption nationwide.
-Adoptions from foster care are usually handled through local and regional public agencies; however, some states contract with licensed private agencies to recruit, train, and conduct home studies and license adoptive parents for these children.
+At last count, there were more than 400,000 children in the foster care system, and about 117,000 awaiting adoption nationwide.
+Adoptions from foster care are usually handled through local and regional public agencies; however, some states contract with licensed private agencies to recruit, train and conduct home studies and license adoptive parents for these children.

-- Residential or group settings (also called congregate care and institutional care) include community-based group homes, campus-style residential facilities, and secure facilities.
-Almost one-fifth of children in out-of-home care live in residential or group care.
+Residential or group settings (also called congregate care and institutional care) include community-based group homes, campus-style residential facilities and secure facilities.
 Residential programs, and the staff who work in them, are generally focused on working with children who have certain special needs.
-Examples include community-based group homes for adolescent males who are involved in the juvenile justice system and residential campus facilities for children and youth with serious mental health problems.
+Examples include community-based group homes for adolescent males who are involved in the juvenile justice system and residential campus facilities for children and youth with serious mental health challenges.